Foods that sweeten semen also improve men's health.

 If a man would rather not change his diet, or if diet changes don't provide sufficient taste enhancement, any foulness can be masked.
 While providing fellatio, women might suck on peppermint or wintergreen lifesavers.

 As for fear of swallowing, semen is 96 percent water and there's nothing harmful in it.
 It's also non-fattening (around 20 calories per ejaculate).

 To make swallowing easier, women might use lifesavers or keep a strong-flavored drink and a straw handy: wine, liqueur, grape juice, chocolate milk, or ice tea.
 After the man ejaculates, take a sip.

 But if a woman would rather not swallow, that boundary should be respected.
 In porn, the women rarely swallow.
 Instead, they make a great show of letting semen dribble out of their mouths and massaging it into their skin.
 Some men find this erotic.

-Finally, gonorrhea can be transmitted during fellatio, but other sexually transmitted infections (STIs), including HIV, are unlikely to spread orally, unless the woman has bleeding gums or a sore that allows semen-to-blood contact.
-To eliminate risk of STI transmission, get tested for STIs.
-Or use condoms during fellatio--and intercourse.
+Finally, gonorrhea can be transmitted during fellatio, but other sexually transmitted infections (STIs), including HIV, are unlikely to spread orally unless the woman has bleeding gums or a sore that allows semen-to-blood contact.
+To eliminate the risk of STI transmission, get tested for STIs.
+Or use condoms during fellatio—and intercourse.